Native American people and Mormonism: Young's policies after the Utah War

 Young taught that cursed racial lineages were in a three-tiered classification of redemption with Lamanites (Native Americans) on top, Jewish people in the middle, and Cain's descendants (Black people) on the bottom.
-This corresponded to the time when they would each receive the gospel with Native Americans in the foreseeable future, Jewish people would receive it after they were gathered at Jesus Christ's Second Coming, and Black people would receive it in the afterlife during the resurrection.
-Young sent Jacob Hamblin as a leader for several missionary efforts among Great Basin Native Americans with an important Hopi conversion of Chief Tuba resulting from these efforts.
+This corresponded to the time when they would each receive the gospel, with Native Americans in the foreseeable future, Jewish people after they were gathered at the Second Coming of Jesus Christ, and Black people in the afterlife during the resurrection.
+Young sent Jacob Hamblin as a leader for several missionary efforts among Great Basin Native Americans resulting in important Hopi conversion of Chief Tuba.

-In the 1890s, James Mooney of the Smithsonian Institution of the Bureau of American Ethnology, and Missouri military commander Nelson Miles, placed some blame on Mormons for the events that precipitated the Wounded Knee Massacre.
+In the 1890s, James Mooney of the Smithsonian Institution of the Bureau of American Ethnology, and Missouri military commander Nelson Miles, placed some blame on Mormon settlers for the events that precipitated the Wounded Knee Massacre.
 Some later scholars perpetuated these ideas, however, historical evidence does not support them.

 Though, nearly killed by US soldiers in the 1863 Bear River Massacre, Chief Sagwitch became a notable ally of Young and church member by 1873.
 100 of his people were also baptized into the LDS Church, and they settled and farmed in Washakie, Utah.
 They also contributed large amounts of labor towards the building of the Logan Utah Temple in the 1870s and 80s.
 Sagwitch's grandson Moroni became the first Native American bishop in the LDS Church.